MUDAL/Self-driving-Toy-Car/README.md

 ## Power supply
 The 7.4v from the two Li-ion batteries is regulated to 5v using 7805 regulators.
 One of the
-regulators powers the Bluepill and HC05 module.
+regulators powers the Bluepill, HCSR04, and HC05 module.
 The other regulator powers the SG90 servo.
 Both
 the servo and HC05 have separate power sources because the current consumption of the servo can cause
 the HC05 to keep resetting itself if both were powered by the same source.
 The TT gear motors are routed
 directly to the 7.4v.